 When it comes to wine drinking there are a lot of components and thousands of gift ideas!
-Drinking natural wine isn't really different from drinking regular wine, but we've put some great examples of natural wine gift ideas ranging from literature, wine swag, and wine itself!
+Drinking natural wine isn't too different from drinking conventional wine, but we've put some great examples of natural wine gift ideas ranging from literature, wine swag, and wine itself!

 Below we'll walk through each step of the wine process and products we recommend based on your experience and budget:

 Opening a bottle of wine seems simple, but most people have strong preferences on how it's done.
 Our preference is the traditional waiter's corkscrew cut below the lip of the bottle.
 But, if you have your mother with arthritis coming over, the automatic ones can be pretty fun to play with too.

 Professional Waiter’s Corkscrew - GREAT STOCKING STUFFER!

 You can spend a lot of money on a corkscrew, but this one by HiCoup has all the same practical function and you won't be mad if you lose it!
 The key is to have the two-prong version, one prong makes opening the wine far more difficult and you're likely to put the screw all the way through the cork!
 Holly loves this one because it's wood and fatter than the metal versions, but the metal ones work too!